dperussina/code-library/SQL/advanced-examples.md

     ORDER BY
         product_id, sales_quarter;
     ```
-* **Explanation:** Each `SELECT` statement extracts the primary identifier (`product_id`), adds a hardcoded label for the quarter (`'Q1'`, `'Q2'`, etc.), and selects the corresponding sales value (`q1_sales`, `q2_sales`, etc.). `UNION ALL` stacks these results vertically. `WHERE ...
-IS NOT NULL` is often used to avoid creating rows for empty original columns.
-* **Notes:** This method is highly portable.
-Some databases offer native `UNPIVOT` operators (SQL Server, Oracle, Snowflake) or more advanced lateral joins (`CROSS JOIN LATERAL` in PostgreSQL, `CROSS APPLY` in SQL Server/Oracle) combined with `VALUES` constructors, which can be more efficient or concise but less portable.

 ---

 **4. Sessionization**

-* **Purpose:** To group sequences of user events (e.g., page views, clicks) into distinct "sessions" based on user ID and time gaps (e.g., > 30 minutes of inactivity starts a new session).
+*   **What it does:** Groups sequences of user events (e.g., page views, clicks) into distinct sessions based on user activity and time gaps between events (e.g., > 30 minutes of inactivity starts a new session).
-* **Concept:** Use the `LAG` window function to find the timestamp of the previous event for each user.
-Calculate the time difference.
-Identify rows where the difference exceeds the timeout threshold (or where it's the user's first event) – these mark the start of a new session.
-Assign a unique session ID, often by doing a cumulative count of these start-of-session flags.
-* **SQL Pattern (Illustrative - Date functions vary):**
+*   **Why you use it:** To analyze user behavior within discrete periods of activity, understand user engagement patterns, and calculate session-based metrics.
+*   **Note:** Date/time difference calculation syntax is highly database-specific.
+Performance requires good indexing on user ID and timestamp columns.
     ```sql
     WITH EventTiming AS (
         -- Calculate time difference from previous event for each user